 - Advised concerning allegations of theft by former employees of secrets relating to cellular technology.

 From 2010 through 2013, Chambers USA has recognized Mr. Brooks as one of the leading practitioners in the intellectual property arena.
 Mr. Brooks was recommended by The Legal 500 for his work in trade secrets matters from 2009 through 2013, and by Benchmark Litigation for his litigation work from 2009 through 2013.
+The 2014 edition of Benchmark Litigation named him a “Local Litigation Star” in the New York area for intellectual property and antitrust.
 He was also recognized by IAM Patent 1000 for his work in patent litigation in 2013.
 In 2011‑2012, Mr. Brooks and his colleagues earned the Firm distinction as “Law Firm of the Year” in intellectual property litigation in the U.S. News & World Report‑Best Lawyers survey of the best law firms in the United States.
 The publication also ranked Cravath in the highest tier for patent litigation and intellectual property litigation from 2011 through 2014.

 Recently, his article, “SSO Rules, Standardization, and SEP Licensing: Economic Questions from the Trenches,” was published in the Journal of Competition Law and Economics (2013).
 His article, “Patent ‘Hold‑Up,’ Standards‑Setting Organizations and the FTC’s Campaign Against Innovators,” was published in the AIPLA Quarterly Journal (Fall 2011).
 Mr. Brooks co‑authored the chapter “Taking Contracts Seriously: The Meaning of the Voluntary Commitment to Licence Essential Patents on ‘Fair and Reasonable’ Terms” in Intellectual Property and Competition Law: New Frontiers, published by Oxford University Press.